NolanEYeee/Thoughtful-Voice/README.md

 - **WebM Duration**: Fixed automatically using `fix-webm-duration` library
 - **Platform Changes**: AI platforms may update their UI; we'll keep the extension current
 - **Perplexity Uploads**: As of 2025/12/19, Perplexity has site-side issues preventing audio/video uploads.
 The extension supports button injection, but the site may fail to process files.
-- **Grok Support**: Grok currently does not support audio or video file uploads on its website, so it cannot be supported at this time.
+- **Grok / Claude Support**: Grok / Claude currently does not support audio or video file uploads on its website, so it cannot be supported at this time.

 ## 🗺️ Roadmap